Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

-The restoration of does not begin with:
+'s restoration does not begin with:

 • human plans,